 Dr. Sivewright married Ida Maria Earnest on the 29th of June, 1878 in Detroit, Michigan.
-Mrs. Sivewright was the daughter of George and Jane Earnest of Toronto.
-She was born on the 14th of February 1856, in Toronto, the 7th of 8 children.
-Her siblings were: John, Francis, George, Napoleon, William, Jane and Victoria.
+Mrs. Sivewright was the daughter of George Earnest and the former Jane March.
+She was born on the 14th of February 1856 in Toronto, the 7th of 8 children.
+Her siblings were; John, Francis, George, Napoleon, William, Jane and Victoria.

-Dr. and Mrs. Sivewright had two children, Oscar James, who was born on the 22nd of March, 1879 in Chatham and Ida May who was born on the 8th of May, 1880 in Chatham.
+Dr. and Mrs. Sivewright had two children.
+Oscar James was born in Chatham on the 22nd of March, 1879 and Ida May who was born in Chatham on the 8th of May, 1880.
 A daughter Lily Rosalind died in 1883.

 Dr. Sivewrights practice was listed in the 1886-1887 Ontario Business Directory and the 1896 Chatham City Directory.
 The medical office was located at 18 Wellington Street in Chatham.
 According to Farrell’s 1909 City of Chatham Directory, Dr. Sivewrights office was located at 160 1/2 King Street West and his phone number was 236.